neoedmund/simplebench/README.md

 ## versions
-I wanted to keep benchmark value same across versions: but ver3.2 score on same set is about 10% batter than ver3.1
+I wanted to keep benchmark value same across versions: but ver3.2 score on same set is about 10% better than ver3.1